 No one can predict when or by how much the price of lumber will plummet in the coming year or five years.
 Executives in the industry anticipate they’ll be able to keep pace with demand.

 The mills are expected to be back online over the next two years, which could indicate that things are about to take a change for the better.
-So for now, we suggest finding the best places to buy lumber considering your budget and the kind of wood available.
+So for now, I suggest finding the best places to buy lumber considering your budget and the kind of wood available.

 FAQ